Bryan Anthony Moore

 EXHIBITION May 14 - June 26, 2021

-The exhibition’s content mimics that of museum displays.
-Series of watercolors depict the amalgamated worlds of mythological titans, dinosaurs, and America’s heroic giants.
-Clouds of the artist’s archive material frame the paintings as if firsthand artifacts of the portraits.
-Sculptural works, ceramic teapots and wooden dolls emulate staged `once functional´ heirlooms of times past.
+In Washington B.C. the exhibition’s content mimics that of museum displays.
+A series of watercolors depict the amalgamated worlds of mythological titans, dinosaurs, and America’s heroic giants.
+Clouds of the artist’s archive material frame the paintings as if firsthand artifacts of the portraits, illuminating the various strands of influences invested in each work.
+Sculptural works, ceramic teapots and wooden dolls, are constructed to mimic objects from the past, creating a visual analogy to the way in which contemporary histories are presented as authentic to their given age.
 The renderings and objects are supplemented by narrations via audio guide.
 In this `museum´ exhibit, the artist also plays the naturalist, documentarian, and correspondent.